wahidhendrawan/yara-sigma-webui/README.md

 This tool deliberately adopts a permissive model for query generation.
 Each back‑end is associated with a default field that is commonly used to search unstructured log data.
-For example, Elastic Stack deployments often use the `message` field as the default query target in index templates【317439525268298†L54-L70】, Splunk stores the raw event text in the `_raw` field【740609531216668†L119-L126】, Carbon Black EDR exposes a `process_cmdline` field for command line searches【65182726867215†L2289-L2301】 and Microsoft Defender for Endpoint records the command line in the `ProcessCommandLine` column of its advanced hunting schema【639728264160586†L69-L100】.
+For example, Elastic Stack deployments often use the `message` field as the default query target in index templates, Splunk stores the raw event text in the `_raw` field, Carbon Black EDR exposes a `process_cmdline` field for command line searches and Microsoft Defender for Endpoint records the command line in the `ProcessCommandLine` column of its advanced hunting schema.
 These defaults may be overridden in future versions or adapted to particular environments.